rshahamiri/SpeechVision/README.md

 # Speech Vision
-Speech Vision (SV) is  a novel Dysarthric Speech Recognition System  that adopts a novel approach towards dysarthric ASR in which speech features are extracted visually, then SV learns to  see the shape of the words pronounced by dysarthric individuals.
+Speech Vision (SV) is  a Dysarthric Speech Recognition System  that adopts a novel approach towards dysarthric ASR in which speech features are extracted visually, then SV learns to  see the shape of the words pronounced by dysarthric individuals.

 There are two folders: